heekko/healthcare_readmission_risk_prediction/README.md

 ## How to Run

 1. Clone or download this repository.
-2. Install the required Python packages:
+2. Install the required Python packages (requirements.txt)

-   pip install -r requirements.txt

 3. Open the notebook in `notebooks/` using Jupyter Notebook or JupyterLab.
 4. Run the notebook to reproduce the data analysis and machine-learning workflow.
 5. SQL analyses are available in `notebooks_sql/`.